Poll: Two-thirds oppose banning medication abortion

 Supreme Court justices have lifetime appointments.

-But two-thirds say they should only serve for a limited time — not for lifetime appointments.
+But two-thirds say they should serve for a limited time — not for lifetime appointments.

 Just 30% say justices should continue to be allowed to serve as long as they want, while 68% say they should serve for only a limited time.